Coating thickness measurement – ensuring surfaces and materials look exactly as intended.

 The right solution for every measurement task.

-QNix® offers a comprehensive range of coating thickness gauges tailored to different requirements.
+QNix® offers a comprehensive range of coating thickness gauges tailored to various requirements.
+Each model impresses with easy handling and precise measurement results, ensuring you always have reliable data at your fingertips.

 QNix® 1500